Monday, Aug 9, 2021

 Music Education Faculty

-Dr. Sarah Perry and G. Preston Wilson will join the faculty in the fall as Assistant Professors of Music Education.
+Dr. Sarah Perry and G. Preston Wilson have joined the faculty as Assistant Professors of Music Education.
 Along with Dr. Vodicka, the full-time faculty includes Dr. Sangmi Kang.

 Music Education Department Leadership

-Associate Professor Dr. Jason Vodicka will succeed Dr. Janet Cape as chair of the Music Education department on September 1.
+Associate Professor Dr. Jason Vodicka has succeeded Dr. Janet Cape as chair of the Music Education department.
 Dr. Vodicka joined the department in 2018 after five years as coordinator of Music Education at Susquehanna University.
 At Westminster, he has guided recruiting efforts, served on multiple working groups involved in the campus transition, and spearheaded efforts to revise the MME curriculum.
-This year he coordinated the High School Choral Invitational and led the workshop "From Reflection to Action: Combating Systemic Racism in the Music Classroom."
+Last year he coordinated the High School Choral Invitational and led the workshop "From Reflection to Action: Combating Systemic Racism in the Music Classroom."
 He also conducted Westminster Chapel Choir during the 2020-2021 academic year.
 In 2020 he conducted the Virginia Music Educators District XVI Chorus.
-This summer he will again lead the Westminster High School Vocal Institute.
+In July he led the Westminster High School Vocal Institute.
 Dr. Vodicka has recently presented workshops for the New Jersey Education Association (NJEA), Pennsylvania Music Education Association (PMEA) District 8, GIA Publishing, the Westminster Wednesday series, The Philadelphia Boys Choir & Chorale and numerous area high schools.
 His collaborative research project "Culturally Relevant and Responsive Teaching in Music Education: Grounding for a Practical Framework" was presented at the NAfME Eastern Division Conference in April.
 Dr. Vodicka was inducted into the Westminster Choir College Music Education Department Hall of Fame in 2017.

 Dr. Janet Cape joined the Music Education faculty in 2010, and was promoted to Associate Professor in 2015.
 Prior to coming to Westminster, she taught middle and high school music in Winnipeg, Canada before earning a doctoral degree at Arizona State University.
 At Westminster, she guided the department through very important and successful curricular revisions, led faculty searches, enhanced partnerships with public schools, and prepared brass ensembles for departmental Madrigal Dinners.
 She developed the technology aspect of the undergraduate curriculum, leading students through a wide variety of activities designed for use in K-12 classrooms.
-In so doing, she helped developed a 2nd piano-computer lab for music students.
-Dr. Cape will be returning to Canada with her family, where she will be considering future opportunities.
+In so doing, she helped developed a second piano-computer lab for music students.
+Dr. Cape has returned to Canada with her family, where she is considering future opportunities.